 This course, which looks at the legal system as a whole, satisfies the "Legal Process" graduation requirement and also counts toward the 60-credit-rule (section 4.6 of READ THIS FIRST).
 Many courses throughout the curriculum satisfy the legal process requirement, and some argue that students will enjoy a legal process course more later in their careers when they can choose among many courses.
 Others believe that having a view of the whole system is helpful and that taking a course of this kind is a nice break from more substantive law offerings.

 This course also satisfies the "Legal Process" graduation requirement and counts toward the 60-credit rule for the Wisconsin Diploma Privilege.
-Public International Law is a recent addition to the first-year elective choices.
-It is a basic course designed to introduce students to international legal issues, foreign legal concepts, and problems that lawyers are likely to face regardless of where they practice.
+International Law is a basic course designed to introduce students to international legal issues, foreign legal concepts, and problems that lawyers are likely to face regardless of where they practice.
 It also provides a good foundation for those interested in the transnational and international law courses offered in the second and third years.
 The course covers public international law, international economic law, human rights and humanitarian law as well as exposure to conflicts of law, comparative law and the use of foreign international law in the domestic courts of the United States.